navikt/aksel/README.md

 ### Icon License

 This project uses Streamline Icons.
-If you use nav-frontend-moduler in your project please adhere to the Streamline Icons license agreement.
+If you use nav-frontend-moduler in your project please adhere to the Streamline Icons license agreement found here: http://www.streamlineicons.com/license.html

 ### The rest of the codebase (excluding 3rd party dependencies)